rzellem/EXOTIC/docs/README.md

 Put these tags in the top-level `"optional_info"` object.
 JSON booleans (`true` and `false`) are recommended.
 Every initialization boolean also accepts numeric `1`/`0` and case-insensitive strings `"y"`/`"n"`, `"yes"`/`"no"`, `"true"`/`"false"`, and `"on"`/`"off"`.

-Raw-image reductions are WCS-authoritative by default.
-For every frame with celestial WCS, EXOTIC projects the target and comparison-star sky coordinates through that frame's own FITS header and starts centroiding at those projected pixels.
-It does not register the image to a reference frame with Astroalign.
-Set `"allow_pixel_alignment_fallback": true` only when you explicitly want legacy pixel-based registration for a frame whose WCS-derived candidate is unusable.
+Raw-image reductions prefer per-frame WCS when WCS coverage is consistent across the dataset.
+With the default `"allow_pixel_alignment_fallback": true`, EXOTIC uses `"bad_wcs_threshold_percent"` to choose the safe path: sparse missing-WCS frames below the threshold are dropped and the retained sequence remains WCS-based; when the missing-WCS fraction reaches or exceeds the threshold, all frames are retained and legacy pixel alignment is available for frames without usable WCS.
+Set `"allow_pixel_alignment_fallback": false` to require WCS-only processing and drop every frame without celestial WCS.
 The existing `"Ignore WCS in Header and Do Manual Alignment? (y/n)": "y"` option explicitly enables pixel alignment for the entire run.

 Comparison stars may be supplied in `user_info` using either `"Comparison Star(s) X & Y Pixel"` or `"Comparison Star(s) RA & Dec"`.
 Do not populate both.
 Supplied X/Y positions are converted to sky coordinates with the reference frame's WCS; during photometry those sky coordinates are projected independently through every retained frame's own WCS header.